 Comet-ME is an Israeli-Palestinian organization providing basic energy and clean-water services to off-grid communities using environmentally and socially sustainable methods.
 We facilitate the social and economic empowerment of some of the poorest and most marginalized communities in the occupied Palestinian territories through the installation of renewable-energy and clean-water systems, along with the provision of reliable maintenance, monitoring, and management.

 Our work has developed out of a long-standing relationship and commitment to the marginalized Palestinian communities in Area C—from our base in the south Hebron hills, throughout the southern West Bank, and into the Jerusalem-Jericho corridor, the central West Bank, and the Jordan Valley.
 Initially a volunteer initiative, Comet-ME conducted its first installations in 2006 and formally incorporated as a public benefit company in Israel in September 2009.
-Today, we are a vertically integrated utility, providing basic energy services to 110 communities and 1,650 households, encompassing over 9,000 people.
-In 2013 we entered the field of off-grid water pumping and filtration solutions, and since then have brought our clean-water services to 380 households throughout our energy install base.
+Today, we are a vertically integrated utility, providing basic energy services to 125 communities and 1,900 households, encompassing nearly 10,000 people.
+In 2013 we entered the field of off-grid water pumping and filtration solutions, and since then have brought our clean-water services to more than 400 households throughout our energy install base.

 Since the establishment of our Center for Appropriate Technologies in the south Hebron hills in 2012, Comet-ME has been a daily presence in the lives of the beneficiary communities, responding to any issue—technical or social— that arises, and in this way establishing ourselves as a reliable and trustworthy service provider in the region.